joszuijderwijk/personal-website/_posts/2021-03-16-traffic-light-3.md

 ### Controlling the Lights

 You'll probably find that the lights of your traffic light are wired in such a way that all lights turn on when you give it power.
-To be able to have some control over the individual lights instead of them all turning on at once, we'll use a microcontroller and relay modules.
+To be able to have some control over the individual lights instead of them all turning on at once, we'll use a microcontroller (NodeMCU) and relay modules.
 It's all very similar to the way we designed our [prototype](smart-traffic-light-2), although instead of addressing our LEDs directly, we'll be using a relay.

 The relay module we use accepts an input (0V LOW - 5V HIGH) that is sent by our microcontroller.
 If you pull the input pin (**IN**) high, the terminals **NO** (normaly open) and **COM** (common) will be connected, while **COM** and **NC** (normally closed) will be connected if the input pin is low.
 The labels on the PCB might be in Chinese (see Figure 2) so make sure you use a multimeter to check the terminals.